hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Mockup structure

-Once command crawls the remote Redfish service tree
+Once authentified, the Mockup Creator crawls recursively the remote Redfish service tree, starting at `/redfish`.
+For each and every resource found

 ## Redfish Mockup Server

 TBD

-## Using iLOrest againt a Mockup Server
+## Using iLOrest against a Mockup Server

 TBD